Skip to content

 Changes To Work Hours For International Students From Fall 2024

-From Fall 2024, international students will be permitted to work off-campus, up to 24 hours each week.
-This change will be permanent.
+From November 15, 2024, international students are permitted to work off-campus, up to 24 hours each week.
+This change is permanent.
 While the change may seem small, it’s an increase of 4 hours each week, it does allow for 3 full shifts each week.

 Learn more about this change

 Working while studying can help you support yourself and meet new people, all while building the connections and experience that could make you stand out in your job hunt later on.
-Helpfully, most international students in Canada can work , off-campus, for up to 20 hours per week (or 24 hours per week, starting Fall 2024), and full-time during scheduled breaks, without needing a work permit.
+Helpfully, most international students in Canada can work , off-campus, for up to 24 hours per week, and full-time during scheduled breaks, without needing a work permit.

 Before you start looking for your dream student job, read on to find out more about working in Canada as an international student.